kintohub/kintohub-docs/docs/examples/todo-list/tutorial.md

 ### Configure the KintoBlock

-Scroll down to the *__Helm Arguments__* section.
+Click on the __Settings__ button and scroll down to the *__Helm Arguments__* section.
 Here we can fill out key-value pairs to set variables in the template of the Helm chart.

 According to the [documentation of the Helm chart](https://github.com/helm/charts/tree/master/stable/mongodb-replicaset), it is possible to state the size of the storage volume for the data, and and other options.
 By default it asks for a 8 GB storage volume.
 For our small example app, we can make do with a much smaller volume, thus it can be set to 1 GB instead.